-Computer-based tests were completed by all children in four evaluation waves: at baseline (i.e., 3-4 weeks) before the training (W1), shortly (i.e., 4-5 weeks) after the training (W2), 6 months after training (W3), and 12-13 months after training (W4) (see Online Appendix Section 1.3 for further details).
-Parents of both treatment and control children gave their consent to participate in the data collection (consent rate of 96.8%).
-The tests were highly standardized and developed specifically for the purpose of the present study.
-The entire sequence of tests was computer-based, including auditive explanations (via headphones) and comprehension checks.
+sequence of tests was computer-based, including auditory explanations (via headphones) and comprehension checks.
 The test items for each evaluation wave were adjusted to the relevant age and school curriculum at the different waves.
 A pretest prior to W1 with a different (smaller) sample of similar aged children served to adapt the initial level of difficulty.
 The input devices for the tests were large touchscreens instead of computer mice because we wanted to avoid any bias arising from the fact that children in the treatment group had been working with computer mice during the WM training.
 The testing procedure was run by a professional data collection service.
 The staff administering the tests was blind to treatment conditions.
 Teachers were not present during the tests and did not know their content.
 The teachers also did not receive any information or feedback about the performance of their students in the evaluation tasks.
-When the children had finished all evaluation tasks in a given wave, we rewarded them for their participation with a selection of small toys to ensure high motivation.
+When the children had finished all evaluation tasks in a given wave, all children received a small toy for participating in the evaluation waves.
 These rewards were given to all children from the control and the treatment group to avoid any motivational differences between them.

-In each evaluation wave, the children completed three (non-trained) WM tasks (near-transfer tasks) as well as several tasks to evaluate far-transfer effects in arithmetic, geometry, reading, fluid IQ, inhibition control, and attentional stamina.
+In each evaluation wave, the children completed three (non-trained) WM tasks.
 WM capacity was measured with a verbal simple span task, a verbal complex span task, and a visuo-spatial complex span task (for details, see Online Appendix Section 1.4).
-The children had to recall sequences of single-digit numbers provided via headphone in the verbal simple span task (digit span).
-The verbal complex span task used a sequence of objects to be recalled, interrupted by the question of whether the object represents an animal or not.
-Thus, in the complex span task the children are confronted with a higher "distraction load" that makes it more difficult to recall the objects.
-The visuo-spatial complex span task consisted of a series of screens each of which showed a horizontal list of three symbols in which the child had to identify and remember the positions of the slightly deviant symbol; after a sequence of screens, the child had to recall the position of the deviant symbols in the correct order.
-Thus, both the verbal complex span task and the visuo-spatial complex span task clearly differ from the training tasks.
+Importantly, both the verbal complex span task and the visuo-spatial complex span task clearly differ from the tasks used in the WM training.
 We included a verbal simple span task (but not a visuo-spatial simple span task) in the set of our WM evaluation tasks because the WM training places considerably less weight on verbal compared to visuo-spatial WM.
-Near-transfer effects may therefore be weaker for verbal WM.
-We included a verbal simple span task to allow us to still be able to capture these weaker effects.
-The three WM tasks mentioned above not only enable us to study near-transfer effects, but they also serve the purpose of examining the extent to which WM capacity mediates training-induced improvements in far-transfer tasks.
+Direct effects may therefore be weaker for verbal WM.
+The verbal simple span task might allow us to capture these presumably weaker effects.
+The three WM tasks mentioned above not only enable us to study direct effects, but they also serve the purpose of examining the extent to which WM capacity mediates training-induced improvements in other important skills.

-In each evaluation wave, the children also completed a set of far-transfer tasks (for details, see Online Appendix Section 1.4).
-Educational achievement was measured in three areas: arithmetic, geometry, and reading.
-We included geometry as an outcome measure because-like arithmetic and reading-it plays an important role in everyday life (e.g., orientation, reading maps, driving, and parking) as well as in various professions (e.g., construction/architecture, fashion/art design, geography, astronomy, physics, sports, etc.).
-In addition, we had three other far-transfer tasks that measure important aspects of fundamental skills like the ability to inhibit pre-potent responses, the ability to sustain attention, and fluid intelligence.
-We use Raven's Colored Progressive Matrices test (Bulheller and Häcker 2010) as a measure for fluid intelligence, the ability to inhibit pre-potent responses was measured with the go/no-go task (Gawrilow and Gollwitzer 2008), and attentional stamina was measured using the bp task (Esser, Wyschkon and Ballaschk 2008).
+In each evaluation wave, the children also completed a set of tasks that enabled us to measure such spillover effects: Educational achievement was measured in three areas: arithmetic, geometry, and reading.
+We included geometry as an outcome measure because-like arithmetic and reading-it plays an important role in everyday life (e.g., orientation, reading maps, driving, and parking) as well as in various professions (e.g., construction/architecture, fashion/art design, geography, physics, etc.).
+In addition, we measured three other important skills that capture key aspects of executive functions (EFs), such as fluid IQ (higher-level EFs), the ability to inhibit pre-potent responses (inhibitory control), and the ability to sustain attention and display frustration tolerance (attentional stamina).
+We use Raven's Colored Progressive Matrices test (Bulheller and Häcker 2010) as a measure for fluid IQ.
+The ability to inhibit pre-potent responses (inhibit pre-potent using the bp task (Esser, Wyschkon and Ballaschk 2008).
+For a detailed description of all these tasks, see Online Appendix Section 1.4.